Dental papilla: Cap stage

-The Bell Stage
+Bell stage

-This is the fourth stage of tooth development which occurs between the eleventh and twelfth week of prenatal development.
-During this stage of Odontogenesis, the epithelial tooth germ forms a bell - shaped structure in the labio - lingual section and is characterised by the formation of the dental sac.
-The peripheral cells of the dental papilla undergo differentiation, growing larger in size and taking a columnar (uni-layered) form and are now referred to as Odontoblasts (the outer part of the dental pulp).
+The bell stage is the fourth stage of tooth development which occurs between the eleventh and twelfth week of prenatal development.
+During this stage of odontogenesis, the epithelial tooth germ forms a bell-shaped structure in the labio-lingual section and is characterised by the formation of the dental sac.
+The peripheral cells of the dental papilla undergo differentiation, growing larger in size and taking a columnar (uni-layered) form and are now referred to as odontoblasts (the outer part of the dental pulp).
 This differentiation begins at the apex of the dental papilla, gradually extending downwards.
 This differentiation occurs to supplement the development of the dental sac which is responsible for cementum, periodontal ligament and the alveolar process.